China–Myanmar relations: Recognition

-Chinese Vice-Foreign Minister Zhang Hanfu replied on 19 May 1950 that China's government discussed Burma's reply on 12 May, and was satisfied with it.
-So China hoped that both sides immediately begun to negotiate the exchange of diplomatic envoys.
-Mao Zedong accepted the credentials from Burma's Ambassador in Beijing and Burma and the People's Republic of China formally established diplomatic relations on 8 June 1950.
-The Union of Burma became the sixteenth country establishing relations with new China.
-Burma officiated its embassy in Beijing on the same day.
+Rangoon sent ambassador Myint Thein to present his credentials but was advised that one of Mao's deputies would see them.
+Myint Thein refused on the grounds that he was presenting from one head of state to another, and could not present to anyone lesser.
+On 8 June 1950, Chairman of the Chinese Communist Party Mao Zedong accepted the credentials from Myint Thein in Beijing and formally established diplomatic relations between the Burma and the People's Republic of China.
+The Union of Burma officiated its embassy in Beijing on the same day, becoming the sixteenth country establishing relations with the new China.
 On 28 June, the PRC opened its embassy in Rangoon.
-Yao Zhongming, China's first Ambassador to Rangoon arrived in Rangoon on 28 August and presented his credentials on 5 September 1950.
+Yao Zhongming, China's first Ambassador to Rangoon arrived in Rangoon on 28 August and presented his credentials on 5 September 1950 to Sao Shwe Thaik.